-You will be asked to provide contact information for 3 references.
-The recommenders will receive an e-mail with uploading instructions on how to submit their letter of recommendation online.
+You will be asked to provide contact information for three references.
+These references will receive an e-mail with uploading instructions on how to submit their letter of recommendation online.

-- Images of 10 works created within the last 2 years
+- Images of 10 Works Created within the Last Two Years

 Upload one wide shot and one detail of each piece for a total number of 20 images.

 - International Applicants – Proof of Eligibility to Work in the U.S.